Professional Science Master's in Bioinformatics

-Coursework must be completed within two years, on either a part-time or full-time basis.
+Coursework for the Bioinformatics PSM must be completed within two years, on either a part-time or full-time basis.
 Learn more about the program requirements for the Bioinformatics PSM.

 Classes & Curriculum

-The Bioinformatics PSM program is full-time and students are required to complete 30-credit hours of coursework, including classes in other College of Science and Technology departments, to earn the degree within two years.
+Bioinformatics PSM students are required to complete 30-credit hours of coursework, including classes in other College of Science and Technology departments, to earn the degree within two years.
 Classes take place on Temple’s Main Campus, where the Biology labs and research facilities are located.